LucaMusca/ServusComputator/readme.md

-# A symbolic expressions evaluator written in Java
+# Symbolic expressions evaluation in Java